Alimir/wp-ulike/readme.txt

 2. **Live customizer:** change colors, spacing, and typography with real-time preview.

-3. **Metrics dashboard:** see what's getting votes and how engagement trends over time.
+3. **Statistics Overview:** totals, growth, and helpful tips on one screen.

-4. **Insights dashboard:** spot your best-performing content at a glance.
+4. **Engagement reports:** charts and top content for posts, comments, and more.

 5. **Gutenberg blocks:** drop like buttons and Top List leaderboards from the editor.